 Usually having one or even two ordinary DUI convictions will not negatively affect this determination.

-But multiple convictions could lead the government to conclude that the applicant is a “habitual drunkard.”
+But multiple convictions could lead the government to conclude that you are a “habitual drunkard.”
 Under U.S. immigration law, a “habitual drunkard” is not considered to be of good moral character.60

 Note that “habitual drunkard” is not the same as being an alcoholic.
-Alcoholism does not, of itself, preclude a finding of good moral character.
-It is a person’s conduct during the relevant time period that counts.
+Alcoholism does not, itself, preclude a finding of good moral character.
+It is your conduct during the relevant time period that counts.

 Example: Miguel, an alcoholic, has lived unlawfully in the U.S. for twenty years.
 He is a member of Alcoholics Anonymous and has been to California DUI school several times.
 Still, he is a hardworking and respected member of the community.